History of the Library

 Mr. Davenport’s generous gifts have been followed over the years by other gifts, both large and small, from citizens interested in the welfare of the library.
-The library also continued to received money from the town and village.
+The library also continued to receive money from the town and village.
 This money helped finance the remodeling and refurbishing of the basement, which formerly served as the kitchen and servant’s quarters for the Magee family, into the children’s reading rooms and an employee office.

 In 1982, the library was given the materials for a book barn (for resale of used books) which was erected behind the back parking lot.
 The book barn housed many books donated by people in the community.
 With the help of volunteers who donated their time to organize, the books were sold with all proceeds going toward the purchase of new material for the library.
 This book barn was sold in 1998 when the new library was built and a new book barn was installed in the corner of the parking lot.
 It was named the Jim and Marion Hope Book Barn to honor two of the most active volunteers.
 Books, as well as videos and puzzles, are still being donated by community members.
 Monies received from the sales are still being used to purchase new material for the library.
-The new book barn is named for Judi and Dale White.
+A second book barn was added and named for Judi and Dale White.
 Judi was a long term Board member and maintained the book barns for many years until her untimely death in 2016.
-The barns are open Monday – Friday from early spring until late fall (weather permitting).
+In 2022, the book barn was moved inside the new building annex so that it could be open year round without regard to weather.